 Enterprises have developers who are pushing IT to provide a self-service infrastructure.
 The infrastructure needs to be driven by the needs of applications and developers.
 They want to operate at a speed faster than their IT ticketing system.
-To enable this, IT wants an on premise infrastructure that provides security, control and flexibility, with public cloud like APIs.
+To enable this, IT wants an on-premise cloud infrastructure that provides security, control and flexibility, with public cloud-like APIs.
 Given this need, why aren’t most enterprises already running private clouds?

 Based on our conversations with over a hundred customers, we have found that enterprises are still figuring out how to move some of their workloads to public cloud or evaluating solutions like VMware vCloud, Openstack or Microsoft Azure for Enterprise to build a private cloud.
 This is taking significantly longer than they expected.
 To understand the root cause, let us study what it would take to build a self-service private cloud using these technologies.

 The “Architecting a vCloud” VMware whitepaper describes how to build a private cloud using VMware vCloud Suite.
 The first figure in the document shows a jigsaw puzzle of all the components.
 The jigsaw is quite an appropriate diagram to illustrate the enterprise agony!
-It consists of eight different components, where each of these components has several sub-components.
+It consists of eight different components, each of which have several sub-components.

 While companies with a large IT team, budget, time and expertise can do this, it is too much to expect from most other mid-market enterprises with simpler use cases and needs.
 It is not very surprising that most enterprises have not adopted vCloud.